airalab/learning-center/en/lesson_6_wallet.md

 > Please take into account the `Number of decimal places` while specifying quantities.
 If you set the `Number of decimal places` to 8 and want to get 500 Cr tokens, set quantity_buy parameter to 500 00000000.

 Let's make sure that you have created the lot.
-Get the `First` address and then set it into `Next` field.
+Get the `First` address and then set it into the `Next` field.
 You should now see address there.

 ![Screenshot 42](/img/Screenshot_42.png)